Fragmented copy-paste across tools

 Demo of progressive assistance for test case planning.
 Inline assist appears near acceptance criteria, the panel opens for generation, then a review pass with edit and add-to-suite.
 HUD chips show coverage and changes.
 Coverage animates to show improvement.

-To validate its value, I modeled the redesigned flow against the original six-step manual process.
+To estimate potential impact, I modeled the redesigned flow against the original six-step manual process.

 These projections were estimated through modeled task durations informed by internal discussions and observed workflow patterns.

-Beyond modeled efficiency gains, I ran dry runs with developers and PMs to validate comprehension and trust.
+Beyond the modeled workflow analysis, I ran dry runs with developers and PMs to evaluate comprehension, perceived trust, and whether the assistance model felt intrusive or supportive.

 Developers quickly understood inline assist cues without onboarding.